 How To Build A Gaga Ball Pit For Under $300; A Scout is Thrifty:

 One of the main attributes of a Scout is that a Scout is thrifty.
 To me it would be against this attribute to buy everything new and use the “best” material to build a Gaga Ball Pit.
 I also don’t need to make mine as robust as the ones at camp since the one in my backyard will receive far less use and abuse and doesn’t need to last as many years, I think some of the Gaga Ball pits at camp were built decades ago.

 My Gaga Ball pit is an 8′ Octagon, providing over 300 square feet of play area.
 I built it for a total cost of $42.
 I did this by using mostly reclaimed wood.
 The only lumber I had to buy is 2 4X4 posts.
 The rest of the cost was 2 boxes of screws.
 I don’t care that it isn’t pretty; it is functional.
-If you want it to look really pretty the best option is to buy a pre-made set.
+If you want it to look really pretty the best option is to buy a pre-made set or an inflatable Gaga Ball pit.
 These sets have really nice looking brackets and all you have to do is buy the wood and pop it in, and these are relatively portable to due to ease of assembly/disassembly, the only problem is price with the brackets (no wood included) starting at around $300.